nailed-barnacle/Fake8080/README.md

 Targets: to run a modified version of cpudiag.asm, and Dr Li Chen's Tiny Basic.

 Note: I will not be implementing a number of 8080 instructions, largely because I never used them, Tiny Basic doesn't use them, and I can't really see a need for them in this day and age: DAA, and all the jump, call, and return instructions conditional upon the parity flag.

+ALU_181_base.circ is a Logisim file which will implement most of the 8080.
+Use the module Fake8080 for the complete system.

+cpudiag.asm is a test program by Kelly Smith at Microcosm Associates, modified by me to remove CP/M calls and tests for DAA and parity conditionals.

+tiny.raw is Dr Li Chen's Palo Alto Tiny Basic.

+NOTE: this emulation writes to the terminal at 0xf100, no checking is required.
+Data from the keyboard appears at 0xf000, or as 0x00 is there is no character waiting.